stfndamjanovic/laravel-pending-updates/README.md

 ### Using combination

-Combination of specific minutes, hours or days with timestamps are also possible.
+A combination of specific minutes, hours, or days with timestamps is also possible.
 ```php
 $ticket = Ticket::find(1); // an Eloquent model